A Practical Guide for Running Kubernetes in Production

 Velero backs up Kubernetes resources and persistent volumes.
 Schedule regular backups to cloud object storage.

 Test restores regularly.
 Untested backups might not work when needed.
-Include restore testing in operational runbooks.
+Include restore testing in operational runbooks—this catches problems before they matter.

 Consider backup scope.
 Full cluster backups enable complete recovery.
 Namespace backups support more granular restoration.